 The MBA curriculum consists of a maximum of 55 credits.
 The College allows a waiver of a maximum of 21 credits.
+In the Health Care Concentration, a maximum of 18 credits can be waived.

-- 1. The courses to be waived must have been completed in the last five years or be deemed sufficient by the Graduate Program Coordinator. - Comparable courses completed elsewhere must generally have been completed with a grade of B or better or must evidence sufficient competency to the Graduate Program Coordinator. - The Graduate Program Coordinator and/or the chair of the School of Business will determine courses that are eligible for waiver.
+- 1. The courses to be waived must have been completed in the last five years or be deemed sufficient by the Graduate Program Coordinator. - 2.
+Comparable courses completed elsewhere must generally have been completed with a grade of B or better or must evidence sufficient competency to the Graduate Program Coordinator. - The Graduate Program Coordinator and/or the chair of the School of Business will determine courses that are eligible for waiver.